telerik/xaml-docs/controls/radrichtextbox/features/headers-and-footers.md

 __RadRichTextBox__ supports Headers and Footers in its document when in Paged [layout mode]({%slug radrichtextbox-features-layout-modes%}).

->Note that Headers and Footers are not persisted when exporting with HtmlFormatProvider You can read more about this [here]({%slug radrichtextbox-features-import-export%})
+>Note that Headers and Footers are not persisted when exporting with HtmlFormatProvider.
+You can read more about this [here]({%slug radrichtextbox-features-import-export%}).

 The topic contains the following sections: